-In the spring of 1881 came the discovery of the Silver King, Calico’s richest mine, and less than a year later the new settlement supported several businesses on a commercial street flanked by tents and adobe buildings on a narrow mesa between Wall Street Canyon and Odessa Canyon.
-It took its name from the myriad of colors in the mountains which are the backdrop for the town.
+In the spring of 1881 came the discovery of the Silver King, Calico’s richest mine.
+Less than a year later, the new settlement supported several businesses on a commercial street flanked by tents and adobe buildings on a narrow mesa between Wall Street Canyon and Odessa Canyon.
+It took its name from the myriad of colors in the mountains, which are the backdrop for the town.

-After 1884 many of the mines consolidated and late in 1888, the Oro Grande Mining Company erected an even larger stamp mill at a cost of $250,000 on the north bank of the Mojave River.
-Soon it connected the stamp mill, near Daggett, to the Silver King mine by the ten mile narrow-gauge Calico Railroad.
+After 1884 many of the mines consolidated, and late in 1888, the Oro Grande Mining Company erected an even larger stamp mill for $250,000 on the north bank of the Mojave River.
+Soon it connected the stamp mill, near Daggett, to the Silver King mine by the ten-mile narrow-gauge Calico Railroad.

-By the late 1800’s, Calico was bustling with prospectors searching their fortunes and the Calico Mining District became one of the richest in the state.
+By the late 1800s, Calico was bustling with prospectors searching for their fortunes, and the Calico Mining District became one of the richest in the state.

 Revival and Restoration

 In 1950 Knott’s Berry Farm in Buena Park bought the townsite and began restorations.
-Its owner, Walter Knott, spent a lot of time in Calico as a boy, as his uncle lived there.
+Its owner, Walter Knott, spent much time in Calico as a boy, as his uncle lived there.
 He even helped to build a silver mill in Calico at the time of World War I. Knott’s time spent there, no doubt, influenced his decision to buy the town and restore it.

-It’s reasonable admission price and prices “inside” the town at its restaurants, shops, and additional attractions, make it one of California’s best tourism values.
+Its reasonable admission price and prices “inside” the town at its restaurants, shops, and additional attractions, make it one of California’s best tourist values.

 If Calico’s rich history, meticulous restoration, and gunfights aren’t enough entertainment for you, there’s more!!
-Allegedly, this old town is haunted by a number of lingering spirits.
+Allegedly, this old town is haunted by several lingering spirits.